angarsky/diveintopython/learn/variables/array.md

 You can create an array in Python using the built-in `array` module or by simply initializing an empty list.
 Here are two examples of creating arrays:

-1. Initializing an array using the `array` module:
+1. Initializing an array of integers using the `array` module:

 ```python
 import array